 Today, eLearning is growing fast with a huge number of students joining each year.
 However, a big problem has arisen when 40% to 80% learners drop out learning online course.
 Likewise, the number of students coming back and finishing the course is relatively low compared to the development of eLearning nowadays.
 So, what are the reasons for this problem?
 And, how to increase eLearning retention rates?
 Let find out through insightful knowledge and the infographic below!

 Reason behind low retention rates in online courses

-The retention rate is high or low depends much on course’s performance.
-Indeed, it’s right that an effective course with cohesive content, eye-catching design and wise structure usually has a higher retention rate than others.
+The retention rate is high or low depends much on the course’s performance.
+Indeed, it’s right that an effective course with cohesive content, eye-catching design, and wise structure usually has a higher retention rate than others.
 However, if your course is having a high drop-out rate, might be the problem doesn’t lie in content or design.
 In fact, low eLearning retention rates could cause by so different elements.
-So, here are some common reasons that you should give an eye on:
+So, here are some common reasons that you should give an eye on

 First of all, it is true that we are living in an era of technology.
 However, not all people can use technology fluently.
 But, most instructors assume that their learners are excellent at technology.
 Therefore, they usually create a learning platform which is modern but sometimes could be hard and complex to use.
 And, once students are interrupted by technical issue, they are more likely to give up and quit the course.

 Undeniably, self-paced learning is a breakthrough element in eLearning.
 However, being alone could also be the main reason that make learners lose their desire to learn.
 To avoid feeling isolated, learners need someone there to connect and motivate them to learn.
 Truly, most eLearning course does not take this issue into account as they don’t realize it.
 For them, self-paced is an advantage of eLearning thus learners don’t need peers or instructors when studying.
 And, unluckily they lose a significant number of learners.

 A friendly platform